Today I would like to discuss the importance of nutrition when it comes to mental health.

 The natural reaction when challenged by mental health issues is to simply go and see your GP and get ‘medication’.
 For a large portion of us, it will work at least in the short term.

 However ask yourself, wouldn’t it feel better if you could treat and even reduce the risk of (depression or anxiety) through holistic means and not have to worry about potential side effects?

 This fascinating lecture by Clinical Psychologist, Julia Rucklidge explains the importance of nutrition and its role in mental health.

-Like many doctors, Dr Rucklidge was taught that diet was trivial when it came to treating mental health.
+Like many doctors, Dr. Rucklidge was taught that diet was trivial when it came to treating poor mental health.
 She has since discovered that this couldn’t be further from the truth.

-One of her studies was a placebo trials perfectly highlights this claim.
+One of her studies was a placebo trial that perfectly highlights this claim.

 Those who continued with vitamins and minerals treatment continued to respond well whereas the placebo group suffered worsening symptoms.